drisso/mbkmeans/README.md

-# beachball
+# mbkmeans

 ## Summary
-Clustering and nearest neighbors for large single-cell datasets
+Mini-batch k-means clustering for single-cell RNA-seq

 ## Roadmap
-For details on tasks and timelines, take a look at the [Roadmap](ROADMAP.md).
+This is an initial implementation, under active development.